 In this post, I want to encourage you to update as well as show you how to do it, whether you have implemented FR using the automated installer, the manual install process (drop in the jar), or are running it within Commandbox.
 (I also address a mistake you could make when using the automated installer that would leave you NOT completely updated because you missed a step.)
 But notice that most of the bullet points are about OTHER than actually DOING the update.
 If that's your focus, jump to that section.

 Update: Just a few months after I offered this post, version 8.1 was released (in Jan 2019), and it offers now a notification in the top banner when there is an update, which is nice (but obviates only a couple of points I make below.
 The rest should apply well into future FR releases.)

 Here are some common questions I'm often asked as I assist people in using FR.
 Note the couple of bolded ones, if you are trying to update FR and finding that your instance won't start or is not showing to be updated:

 - Can I get the update for free?

 - How do I find out what's new in the update?

 - Should I hesitate about applying the very latest FR update as soon as it comes out?

 - How would you I know there WAS an update to FR available?

-- Do I just need to run the full installer, or can I update just one file perhaps?
+- How do I perform the update?
+Do I just need to run the full installer, or can I update just one file perhaps?

 - Can I update FRAM and choose NOT to update my monitored CF/Lucee/Tomcat/etc. instance?